The 7 feasts in the bible

 How we keep the 7 biblical feasts

-Jesus has given us a new and living way 🙂 But the Old Testament is a shadow of what was to come, they were pictures to remember and prepare his people of the reality that was to come ( Jesus )
+Jesus has given us a new and living way 🙂 The Old Testament is a shadow of what was to come, they were pictures to remember and prepare his people of the reality that was to come ( Jesus )

 We have the real deal so to speak, but as we study the Old Testament and the pictures God has put there, it only enhances and enlightens our understanding of who Jesus really is.
 It is truly an amazing journey of revelations!